 Individual manuscript files, files for each figure and table (even if they are unchanged from the previous submission), and a point-by-point reply to all referee comments must be uploaded to the system.
-The revised manuscript text must be marked to show changes, using either yellow highlighting or the font color red (Microsoft Word files preferred).
+The revised manuscript text must be marked to show changes using yellow highlighting (Microsoft Word files preferred).
 Do not show deletions, because if the manuscript is accepted, this version will be immediately sent for publication.
-High-resolution figure files should be submitted.
-Figures must be in TIFF or EPS format and prepared as described under Figures.
+High-resolution figure files must be submitted.
+Figures must be in TIFF, EPS, or PDF format and prepared as described under Figures.